Did you know that marketing and PR professionals working for higher-education institutions face the same challenges regular businesses do.

-Not only do schools need to build a strong brand, manage their online reputation, interact with their community, but they also need to deal with things like promoting recruitment and PR crises.
+Not only do schools (private, or public schools) need to build a strong brand, manage their online reputation, interact with their community, but they also need to deal with things like promoting recruitment and PR crises.

 In fact, schools have it even harder than the average business as they mostly deal with digital natives.